L1z1ng3r-sswe/algorithms/arrays/136_singleNumber.md

 I was stucked, because needed linear time complexity and constant space complexity,  nums indices themselves because nums[i] withing -int32 to +int32.

 ## Actual Approach
+Iterate through numbers and xor with a result each value.

 ## What I Didn't Think About The First Time
 If u need to find all the unique elements consider using xor